browserengineering/book/book/http.md

 Displaying the HTML
 ===================

-The HTML code in the body defines the content you see in your browser window when you go to <http://example.org/index.html>.
+The HTML code in the response body defines the content you see in your browser window when you go to `<http://example.org/index.html>`.
 I'll be talking much, much more about HTML in future chapters, but for now let me keep it very simple.